-The SIU Community Dental Center is a non-profit dental office that accepts self pay at discounts rate along with select Medicaid plans.
+The SIU Community Dental Center is a non-profit dental office that accepts self pay at discounted rates.
 Patients of all ages are welcome.
 We accept cash and/or credit card payments only on day of service.

 The patients at SIU Community Dental receive care from fourth-year SIU dental hygiene students, dentists and supervising dental hygienist.

 Appointments may be made by calling 618-453-2353.
 You can also contact us at email@example.com.
 See semester hours below.

 If your are a New Patient, please print off the New Patient Information Forms, fill them out and bring them with you to your appointment.